heuer/cablecrawler/README.rst

-Dumps the content of the `NARA AAD <https://aad.archives.gov/aad/>`_ `electronic telegram / cables <https://aad.archives.gov/aad/series-description.jsp?s=4073&cat=TS17&bc=,sl>`_ overview table into CSV files.
+Dumps the content of the `NARA AAD <https://aad.archives.gov/aad/>`_ `electronic telegram / cables <https://aad.archives.gov/aad/series-description.jsp?s=4073&cat=TS17&bc=,sl>`_ overview table into CSV files and provides functions to download the cables.

 Works with Py2 and Py3.
 Python 2.7 requires the
 `backports.csv <https://github.com/ryanhiebert/backports.csv>`_ package.

-No need to run the script, the results are at Archive.org
+No need to run the scripts, the results are at Archive.org

 U.S. Diplomatic Cables / Electronic Telegrams